Xilinx/gemx/GEMX_ENGINE_UG.md

     * A : (t_DdrWidth) x (t_DdrWidth * 2)
     * B : (t_DdrWidth * 2) x (t_DdrWidth)
   * maximum matrix size
-    * A : 2^31, or as big as the device memory can store
+    * A : 2^31 x 2^31, or as big as the device memory can store
-    * B : 2^31, or as big as the device memory can store
+    * B : 2^31 x 2^31, or as big as the device memory can store
   * minimum block buffer size
     * A : (t_DdrWidth) x (t_DdrWidth * 2)
     * B : (t_DdrWidth*2) x (t_DdrWidth)